What Are the Main Causes of Motorcycle Accidents?

-Motorcycle accidents can leave victims cannot return to work and with a pile of medical bills to cause major stress and anxiety.
-That doesn’t even take into account the physical pain of recovery and healing and the impact on family members who have to pick up the slack at home when an injured biker can no longer perform the same chores around the house.
+Motorcycle accidents can leave victims unable to return to work.
+They often face a pile of medical bills, worsening their stress and anxiety.
+There’s also the physical pain of recovery and healing, plus the impact on family members who have to pick up the slack at home when an injured biker can no longer perform the same duties around the house.

-This guide provides a broad overview of several negligent driver behaviors that cause severe, sometimes fatal motorcycle accidents.
+This guide provides a broad overview of several negligent driver behaviors that cause severe and sometimes fatal motorcycle accidents.

 Drunk and Drugged Driving

-Impairment from alcohol and drugs makes it difficult, sometimes impossible for drivers to react to traffic control devices, animals in the road, other vehicles, and road hazards.
-Sometimes drivers react too late and don’t look where they are going when they turn or swerve and they run right into a motorcycle.
-In other cases, a driver might react too slowly to a motorcycle in front of them and strike them from behind.
+Impairment from alcohol and drugs makes it difficult, sometimes impossible, for drivers to react to traffic control devices, animals in the road, other vehicles, and road hazards.
+Delayed reactions, blurred vision, and impaired motor skills affect drivers after only a couple of drinks.
+They could weave or swerve and run right into a motorcycle.
+They may be unable to adjust their speed with a motorcycle in front of them and end up striking them from behind.

-Some drivers don’t need to be impaired to never check their mirrors or clear their blind spots while driving.
+Some careless drivers never check their mirrors or clear their blind spots while driving, even when they’re sober!
 When alcohol or drugs are involved, it’s even more likely a driver will run into a motorcycle.
 Drunk and drugged drivers are especially dangerous at night.
 Motorcycles can be difficult to see for even the best drivers, but adding darkness to impaired driving is a deadly combination that can result in a fatal accident and painful injuries.

 Remember that prescription drugs can impair a driver too.
-If those in cars don’t take prescriptions as directed by their doctor or mix alcohol with their prescriptions, they put everyone on the road in danger, especially motorcycles.
+If car drivers don’t take prescriptions as directed by their doctor or mix alcohol with their prescriptions, they put everyone else on the road in danger, especially motorcycles.

 Driving While Distracted

 If you encounter a noticeably distracted driver on the road, pull your bike over, let them pass, or get by them as quickly as you can.
-When drivers are distracted, it means their eyes, hands, and/or mind isn’t on the task at hand.
-This is pretty irresponsible considering most passenger vehicles weigh between 3,000 and 4,000 pounds.
+When drivers are distracted, it means their eyes aren’t on the road, their hands aren’t on the wheel, or their mind isn’t on the task at hand.
+Any one of these irresponsible behaviors can result in fatal crashes.

-When you think of common driver distractions that cause accidents, it’s likely your mind goes to cell phones.
-It’s true that cell phone use, especially texting and driving can lead to serious traffic collisions.
-Texting and driving is a triple threat because it takes a driver’s mind off driving, hands off the wheel, and eyes off the road.
+When you hear about common driver distractions that cause accidents, you probably think of cell phones.
+It’s true that cell phone use, especially texting and driving, can lead to serious traffic collisions.
+Texting and driving is a triple threat because, as we said above, it takes a driver’s mind off driving, hands off the wheel, and eyes off the road.

 Other distractions include: